|

 declared war on Carthage.

-This war became known as the
+This war was the

 Second Punic War,